METHOD last run: 8 plays built · 2 ruled out · 1 recommendation

 interrogate

-The engine reads your business the way a diligence team would: your deck, your site, your win/loss data, plus the intake hour with you.
-The question bank is pooled from the core body of positioning thought, one sharp set per framework, and it asks only what the research could not fill.
+The engine reads your business the way a buyer would.
+Your deck, your site, your win/loss data, plus the hour with you.
+The questions come from the core body of positioning thought, one sharp set per framework, and it asks only what the research could not fill.

 02